JanMiksovsky/blog/drafts/Zero-deps.md

 This was pretty fun.

 * It was easy to keep the entire process in my head, so I made steady progress the whole time.
 I don’t think I hit a single real roadblock or had to backtrack.
-* Because I was working with plain objects and functions, there was literally no point at which I was confused about what was happening.
-Of course there were bugs, but they were easy to find and fix.
+* Of course there were bugs, but because I was working with plain objects and functions, the bugs were easy to find and fix.
 * There were a very few cases where I had to look up something, like the details of some Node `fs` API calls.
 I learned about the `fs.rm()` function, a call I’d somehow overlooked before that removes both files and folders.
-Everything I learned is something I’ll be able to apply in future projects.
+Now I know something new I’ll be able to apply in future projects instead of having invested in some bespoke API I might never use again.
 * Since I was in complete control over the program, there was no point where I had to struggle with someone else’s opinion.

 This took a day’s worth of work.
-That was distinctly less the time (half?) of what it took me to write the same blog in Astro.
-(I’m not knocking Astro; using any other SSG might have taken just as long.)
+That was distinctly less time (half?) than it took me to write the same blog in Astro.
+(I’m not knocking Astro; learning any other SSG might have taken just as long.)

-The bottom line is that it took me less time to write my own SSG for this blog from scratch than it did to try to configure and convince someone else’s SSG to make the same blog.
+The bottom line is that it took me less time to write my own SSG from scratch than it did to learn, configure, and cajole someone else’s SSG into making the same blog.

-I think more people who assume they need an SSG should give at least a little thought to just writing it themselves along these lines.
+I think more people who assume they need an SSG should give at least a little consideration to writing it themselves along these lines.

 ## Why not build every site this way?

-Sharing
-Can be more concise
+Although this project didn’t require a lot of code, a big chunk of it is generic and could be reused.
+It’d be reasonable to put those into a library so that similar projects could build with those pieces.

+While a library may run into some of the same issues as an SSG framework like Astro, Eleventy, Hugh, etc., a library has the critical advantage that it always leaves you in control of the action.
+Since a good library will do nothing unless you ask for it, in my experience it’s easier to get the results you want.

+So having now written this blog three times, I figured I might as well write it a _fourth_ time using a library.
+I’ll look at that next time.